Call us FREE today

 Before diving into compensation for broken bones, it’s essential to understand what we mean by “broken bones” and “fractures.

 A broken bone refers to a bone that has been fractured or cracked due to an external force, whether from an impact, a fall, or another traumatic event.
-The severity of the break can vary, ranging from small cracks that require minimal treatment, to compound fractures where the bone is shattered or protrudes through the skin.
-Fractures are just another term for broken bones, but they are often used to describe specific types of breaks, such as hairline fractures or stress fractures.
+The severity of the fracture can vary, ranging from minor hairline fractures that require minimal treatment to compound fractures where the bone is shattered or protrudes through the skin.
+In personal injury claims, these are all types of bone injuries that could qualify for fracture compensation UK.
+While the term fractures is often used interchangeably with broken bones, it’s also used to describe specific types of breaks such as stress fractures or hairline fractures.
+If your injury was caused by someone else’s negligence, you may be eligible to start a broken bone claim UK and use a broken bone compensation calculator to estimate your fracture injury claim.

 When Can You Make a Compensation Claim?

 If you’ve suffered a broken bone or fracture injury that wasn’t your fault, you might be eligible to make a compensation claim.
-However, there are specific circumstances that must apply for you to claim.
+However, there are specific circumstances that must apply for you to be entitled to a fracture compensation payout.

-You can seek compensation for fractures if the fracture or broken bone was caused by:
+You can seek compensation for fractures if the fractured or broken bone was caused by

-1. Accidents at Work: If you were injured while working due to unsafe conditions, lack of training, or employer negligence, you have the right to claim for the injuries sustained.
-This might include trips and falls, equipment malfunctions, or being struck by objects.
+If you were injured while working due to unsafe conditions, lack of training, or employer negligence, you have the right to make a broken bone claim UK.
+This could include trips and falls, machinery or equipment malfunctions, or being struck by falling objects.
+You may be entitled to workplace bone injury compensation, especially if your employer breached health and safety regulations.

-2. Road Traffic Accidents: If you were involved in a car crash, whether as a driver, passenger, or pedestrian, and the accident was caused by another party’s negligence (e.g., speeding, driving under the influence, or distracted driving), you may be entitled to compensation for broken bones.
+Were you involved in a car crash as a driver, passenger or pedestrian?
+If the incident was caused by another party’s negligence – such as speeding, distracted driving, or driving under the influence – you may be entitled to road accident broken bone payout UK.

 Claims Process for Broken Bone and Fracture Compensation